hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 return and a few seconds latter ebbed away into the cacophony of orthopterans and other insect musicians.

-Sharvamanyu: “This was most wondrous\!
+Sharvamanyu: “This was most wondrous!
 Had it not been for you all even I might have felt some fright.
 This was unlike anything we ever felt in the cemetery.”
-Lootika: “Yes indeed\!
+Lootika: “Yes indeed!
 That was quite unexpected.”
-Vidrum: “This was a bhūta which actually spoke\!
+Vidrum: “This was a bhūta which actually spoke!
 Thankfully the gorā sāhib seems to have left without causing any trouble unlike those who normally prowl here.
 But you all seemed to know him well.”
-Somakhya: “While one of the ākrānta he is a benign chap – in terms of pure knowledge he was perhaps the most knowledgeable biologist of his age\!
+Somakhya: “While one of the ākrānta he is a benign chap – in terms of pure knowledge he was perhaps the most knowledgeable biologist of his age!
 Let me tell you what his friend Charles, whom he kept referring, to remarked upon his death.
 Somakhya pulled out his tablet and read: “He says ‘What a mountainous mass of admirable and accurate information dies with our dear old friend.
 I shall miss him, not only personally, but as a scientific man of unflinching and uncompromising integrity…’”